murillopm/murillopm/README.md

 ### Hi there 👋

-- 🔭 I’m currently studying at University of São Paulo
+- 🔭 Computer engineering bachelor's at University of Sao Paulo (USP)
-- 🌱 I’m currently learning HTML, CSS, JavaScript/TypeScript, ReactJS and NodeJS
+- 🌱 Current stack: JavaScript/TypeScript, React, Next, Node, Nest
 - 📫 How to reach me: @mupracucio on Instagram

 <div align="center">